dillon/guncontrolgrades_midterms/NOTES.md

+[ ] when deploying to custom url delete basename in Router

 if yarn start or npm start gives error, try $ `nvm use node` if that doesn't work, try deleting node_modules folder and running $ `npm install`